popphp/pop-queue/README.md

 $manager = Manager::load($adapter);
 ```

+Following, the above example where 3 separate queues were created with the file adapter,
+the manager would now be loaded with those three queues, if they still exist and contain
-However, if the queue is empty or no queues are registered with that adapter, then
+jobs.
+However, if a queue is empty or no queues are registered with that adapter, then
 no queues will be loaded into the manager.

 [Top](#pop-queue)